 Jacopo Bertolotti, University of Exeter, UK personal webpage

 Sylvain Gigan, Laboratoire Kastler-Brossel, LKB-ENS France personal webpage

-Riccardo Sapienza, King’s College London, UK personal webpage
+Riccardo Sapienza, Imperial College London, UK personal webpage

 Science Camp Programme

 16:50-17:30 Contributed talks: Yonatan Sivan & Andre Brandstötter

 17:30-18:30 Invited talks: Harish Bhaskaran & Rachel Grange